| mag | rhypo | PGA | SA(0.1) | ⋯ |

 GNU Affero General Public License v.3.0

-eGSIM uses the following input data (click on the links below for details such as e.g., how to cite their data alongside eGSIM in your work):
+eGSIM currently uses OpenQuake 3.15.0 and the following input data (click on the links below for details such as e.g., how to cite their data alongside eGSIM in your work):

 (All links provided in this page open in a new tab/window when clicked)